woocommerce/woocommerce-admin/docs/features/onboarding.md

 * `woocommerce_admin_onboarding_product_types` filters the product types displayed in the profile wizard.
 * `woocommerce_onboarding_plugins_whitelist` filters the list of plugins that can installed & activated via onboarding.
 This acts as a whitelist so only certain plugins can be used via the `/wc-admin/onboarding/profile/install` and `/wc-admin/onboarding/profile/activate` endpoints.
 * `woocommerce_admin_onboarding_themes` filters the themes displayed in the profile wizard.
-* `woocommerce_onboarding_jetpack_connect_redirect_url` filters the Jetpack connection URL outlined in the Jetpack connection section below.
+* `woocommerce_onboarding_jetpack_connect_redirect_url` filters the Jetpack connection redirect URL outlined in the Jetpack connection section below.
 * `woocommerce_onboarding_task_list` filters the list of tasks on the task list dashboard.
 This allows extensions to add new tasks.
 See [the extension docs](https://github.com/woocommerce/woocommerce-admin/tree/42015d17a919e8f9e54ba75869c50b04b8dc9241/docs/examples/extensions) for an example of how to do this.